caitlincoffey/Movement-Synthesizer/index.md

 # How it Works

 The Movement-Synthesizer captures motion from the x, y, and z coordinates of smartphone accelerometer data.
 In return, it translates signals from those three axes into a .wav file of frequencies audible to the human ear that sound like tuned music chords.
 This process involves some signal amplifying, frequency 'tuning', and filtering using concepts learned in class related to Fourier Transforms.
-There are other topics covered as well such as music theory from WIRED, a first-year Olin Music course.
+There are other topics covered as well such as music theory concepts from WIRED, a first-year Olin College course.
+To learn more about the music theory in our project, click [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).

 We looked at three primary movements to encourage users to move their body as much as they can: shuffling (side-to-side), bumping (front-back), and jumping (up-down).